code-dot-org/code-dot-org/docs/lti-integration.md

 ### Step 4

-Once you have both the Client ID and the Deployment ID, provide them to Code.org.
+Once you have both the Client ID and the Deployment ID, submit them to Code.org via [this form][lti-integration-form].
 We will complete the final configuration in our system, and will let you know when you can begin using the Code.org LTI 1.3 Canvas integration.

 ## Using Code.org as an LTI Tool